JosephChege4/ai_demo_presentation/README.md

 ## Why This Approach?

-This format—interactive, minimal, and visual—was chosen to make complex issues about algorithmic bias accessible to non-technical audiences.
+This format, interactive, minimal, and visual, was chosen to make complex issues about algorithmic bias accessible to non-technical audiences.
 It shows in real-time that:

 - **Machine learning is not neutral.**
 - **AI systems are only as fair as the data we give them.**